 I also bought a Magnolia t-shirt, which seems touristy and usually isn’t my thing, but again, Magnolia.
 I felt like I’d regret not getting one.
 (Regret might be a strong word here.)

 It was fun to see the new Magnolia paint line, too.

 And how cute is this succulent planter?
-It totally reminds me of the furniture piece I just painted for our TV stand.
+It totally reminds me of the furniture piece/TV stand I just painted.

 I always love seeing this little green car in everyone’s Magnolia pics on social media, and it was fun to see it in real life!